Sagebrush

 Effects when smoking

 Scientific research on smoking sagebrush remains extremely limited.
-Current understanding relies heavily on anecdotal reports and basic compound analysis, making it difficult to establish clear effects or safety profiles.
+Current understanding relies heavily on anecdotal reports and basic compound analysis.
+This makes it difficult to establish clear effects or safety profiles.

 What to expect: